Courtesy of Jimo Salako

-Victoria Phillips, Ph.D. is the author of Martha Graham’s Cold War: The Dance of American Diplomacy (20 December 2019; UK 2020).
-The book explores Martha Graham’s international political life as she and her company promoted the United States in over thirty nations for every presidential administration from Franklin D. Roosevelt through George H.W.
+Victoria Phillips is the author of Martha Graham’s Cold War: The Dance of American Diplomacy, which explores the international political life of Martha Graham to promote the United States on in over thirty nations for every presidential administration from Dwight D. Eisenhower through George H.W.
 Bush.

 Graham famously denied that her work was political, yet government documents, oral histories, personal papers, and even the dances themselves demonstrate her promotion of freedom and the constitutional principles of the United States.
 At present, Phillips has begun her work on Dr. Eleanor Lansing Dulles, the sister of John Foster, Secretary of State under Eisenhower, and Allen, Director of the Central Intelligence Agency through 1961.
 Phillips is writing about Lansing Dulles’ work in Berlin between 1952 and 1961 as an economic and cultural diplomat, and spymaster.

 Dr. Victoria Phillips is a Visiting Fellow and Guest Teacher in the Department of International History at the London School of Economics (LSE), where she specializes in Cold War history and cultural diplomacy.
 She manages the History, Culture and Diplomacy project, and runs the Cold War Archival Research project (CWAR), which is a joint program between LSE, Columbia